MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/pidlidpostrsschannellink-canonical-property.md

 **Aplica-se a**: Outlook 2013 | Outlook 2016

-Contém a URL do RSS ou Atom feed a partir do qual o arquivo XML provém.
+Contém a URL do feed RSS ou Atom do qual o arquivo XML veio.

 |||
 |:-----|:-----|